MohitPatel1/spotify-clone/README.md

 # To do
 - profile picture -> done
 - Circular,Helvetica,Arial,sans-serif have this fonts -> done
-- add scrollbar and its color to playlists
+- modify scroll function for title -> done
-- modify scroll function for title
+- scroll only user playlists not spotify logo in aside tag

 # Notes
   # Tailwind